vbud/website/src/content/blog/right-knee-medical-history.md

 Just like Seth Sherman, Lesley also said that doing the MACI without TTO/TTL was a strange choice.
 She said she would only do that in young patients who had acute patellar cartilage trauma, i.e. a divet of cartilage gets damaged from a fall.
 In older patients where the cartilage damaged is caused by wear-and-tear, there is no point patching cartilage if the patient is just going to wear the area down again.

-(Aside: It's fair to say at this point that Gilmer's choice of MACI was very flawed.
-The area was not a pain driver in my knee, so it was the wrong diagnosis, and even if it was correct, it didn't make sense to do it without TTO/TTL to correct the slight maltracking that naturally leads to the medial patellar cartilage wear.
-I need to stop picking surgeons that make the wrong choices!
-Hence my slower, more deliberate approach this time around.)
+(Aside: It's fair to say at this point that Brian Gilmer's choice of MACI for medial patellar cartilage damage was incorrect.
+The area was not a pain driver in my knee, so it was the wrong diagnosis, and even if it was correct, it didn't make sense to do it without TTO/TTL to correct the maltracking that naturally leads to the medial patellar cartilage wear.)

 ## Ed Shin

 Ed was focused on the cartilage damage in my knee and the MRI signal showing sub-chondral bone swelling in my patella and tibia.
 He said to consider an injection to see if I can bring down the inflammation in my knee.
 He said to be wary of cortisone injections with the presence of MACI cartilage in the knee, so he recommended that I try hyaluronic acid first.

+Ed said the ACL felt fine upon physical exam.

 Given that other doctors have emphasized the fat pad as the more likely pain source, I asked him if the cause of my pain could be fat pad pain, and he said it was possible.
 He said patellofemoral pain and fat pain pain can occur together, and that the onset of one can lead to the other.
 This reminded me of my appointments with Lesley Anderson and Brian Feeley who both stressed the importance of finding the right diagnosis.
 If I don't treat the root cause of my pain and inflammation, I may end up treating a symptom.